somatonic/ColorPicker/README.md

 ### Changelog

+**1.0.7**

+- fixed typecasting bug: when a color value is numeric it should be typecasted to string.
+This prevents the color picker window from not being launched. @Rayden
+- fixed small visualisation issue with the color swatch preventing a box collapse with css. @Rayden

 **1.0.6**

-- added support for color swatches for easy predefining and selecting color values
+- added support for color swatches for easy predefining and selecting color values @Rayden
 - added "transp" support for a transparent value (empty)

 **1.0.5**